Days in camper

 On the way to Lífsmótun Campsite located between Reykjahlíð and Akureyri, stopping at the Myvatn viewpoint for having a soup cooked on the stove.
 Outside very windy and icy.
 Then continuing to the campsite.
 Just before arriving, spotting Aurora Borealis (Northern lights) for the first time.
 Amazingly beautiful!
-The colors are even better visible on photos with a long exposure.
+The colors are even better visible on photos with long exposure.
 Awesome!!

 Having sausages and pasta cooked in the van as dinner at Lífsmótun Campsite.
 This is a small campsite managed by a lovely lady from Germany who lives in Iceland for 30 years now.
-The place has toilet, warm shower and washing facilities attached, but no kitchen yet (it is supposed to be opened next season).
+The place has a toilet, warm shower, and washing facilities attached, but no kitchen yet (it is supposed to be opened next season).
 That's why it is 20 EUR only for two and a van.
 Then again watching Northern lights and going to bed at 1:00 am.

 29. 12.
 2018 - Day 6: Western Region

 with porridge, Cheerios, apples, and bananas at 9:30, then driving 1.5 hours to Akureyri for refueling (70 EUR), supermarket and souvenirs at Penninn Eymundsson shop.